911 (Philippines): History

 In 2016, at his first cabinet meeting after his inauguration, President Rodrigo Duterte vowed to put up a complaint hotline, 8888, while Presidential Communications Secretary Martin Andanar said that the existing 117 hotline would be replaced by 911.

 On August 1, 2016, 911 was launched as the nationwide emergency hotline number by the Philippine National Police (PNP).
+911 is patterned on the same system that was implemented in Davao City by President Rodrigo Duterte while he was still mayor.

-9-1-1 is patterned on the same system that was implemented in Davao City by President Rodrigo Duterte while he was still mayor.
+On September 11, 2025, the Department of the Interior and Local Government (DILG) launched the Unified 911, a centralized emergency hotline integrating and streamlining all local emergency contact numbers across the Philippines.
+The system, which combines police, fire, and hospital emergency services, uses automated filtering and blocking mechanism to identify and filter repeated prank calls and deprioritizes prank callers in their following calls.
+The Unified 911 also provides operators trained in local languages and dialects.

 Coverage

 911 service is available nationwide 24/7.
 Depending on the location of the call, a 911 call will route to any of the sixteen existing 117 call centers located in various cities around the Philippines.
 Each call center serves a single region.

-Telecommunications Commissioner Gamaliel Cordoba said that all calls to 911 will be rerouted to the existing Patrol 117 hotline while the 911 command center is not yet established.
+Telecommunications Commissioner Gamaliel Cordoba in 2016 said that all calls to 911 will be rerouted to the existing Patrol 117 hotline while the 911 command center is not yet established.

 Existing 117 call centers are located in the following areas: